7000 years ago

 2021

-Spier received top honours with the Duimpie Bayly Veritas Vertex Award for the 2018 Spier Creative Block 5.
+Spier receives top honours with the Duimpie Bayly Veritas Vertex Award for the Spier Creative Block 5 2018.

 2021